Kidnapping: Laws and Consequences

 (4) to interfere with the performance of any governmental or political function.

 A conviction for kidnapping carries a maximum prison term of 247 months or twenty (20) and a half years.

 (b) Aggravated kidnapping is kidnapping, as defined in subsection (a), when bodily harm is inflicted upon the person kidnapped.

 (c) (1) Kidnapping is a severity level 3, person felony.

 (2) Aggravated kidnapping is a severity level l, person felony.

 If the person kidnapped was harmed during the incident then the charge is aggravated kidnapping and the maximum prison term is 653 months or approximately 54 and half years per K.S.A.
 21-3421.

-Vincent Rivera specializes in Criminal Defense, Felony, Juvenile Defense & Kidnapping charges.
+Vincent Rivera specializes in Criminal Defense, Felony, Misdemeanor & Kidnapping charges.